- Supports healthy digestion and detoxification.

-Green tea has also shown promise with regard to neurological and brain health by scavenging free-radicals and supporting healthy neuron function.
+Green tea also supports neurological and brain health by scavenging free-radicals and supporting healthy neuron function.

-In addition to its well-known heart health benefits, green teas flavonoids and phytoestrogens support bone mineral density.
+In addition to its well-known heart health benefits, green tea's EGCG support bone mineral density.

 Green tea can come in various forms, including the whole leaves (used in beverages and some supplements) and in an extract form (with standardized percentages of stated active ingredients, such as polyphenol and catechin contents).
 While our Green Tea Extract has been decaffeinated, there is a common misunderstanding that decaf equals caffeine-free, which is not so.